atolab/cdds/docs/GettingStartedGuide/installation.rst

 To be able to run VortexDDS executables, the required libraries (like libvddsc.so) need to be available to the executables.
 Normally, these are installed in system default locations and it works out-of-the-box.
-However, if they are not installed on those locations, it is possible that the library search path has to be changed.
+However, if they are not installed in those locations, it is possible that the library search path has to be changed.
 This can be achieved by executing the command:
 ::